couchbaselabs/cbcouchstore/gen_storage_design.md

 Some key properties we want to maintain when working with a interactive/Zipfian workloads:

 * Consistent low latency durable writes/updates and fetches
-* Storage immune to corruption due to process/OS crash or power loss
+* Durable storage immune to corruption due to process/OS crash or power loss
 * Fast startup and warmup time
 * High throughput, restartable by\_seq scans when indexing, replicating, rebalancing or backing-up a large amounts of changes
 * Partition level MVCC for reads and consistency of indexing and replication (necessary for UPR), and whole database MVCC for point-in-time backups.